Now you can order pre-mixed paint from us. Please contact us for more.

 - Repeat until you have at least 4-6 coats and a smooth even surface.

 - Let the screen dry out completely before using it.

 Variations on the above mix

-The mix above comes out to a light to medium grey (dependent on which mix you ordered) that is perfect for rooms with light coloured walls and bright projectors.
+The mix above comes out to a light to medium grey that is perfect for rooms with light coloured walls and bright projectors.
 It rejects ambient light well and has great contrast characteristics with the lights off as it rejects reflection from the light coloured walls.

-If however, you are building a dedicated home cinema room with dark or black walls and you don’t intend on using the projector in ambient light, and you have a projector with great contrast (such as a JVC), you will want the light grey mix.
+If however, you are building a dedicated home cinema room with dark or black walls and you don’t intend on using the projector in ambient light, and you have a projector with great contrast (such as a JVC), you will want to mix a slightly lighter mix.